puppetlabs/puppet-docs/source/learning/modules1.markdown

 The code inside the class was properly parsed, but the compiler didn't build any of it into the catalog, so none of the resources got synced.
 For that to happen, the class has to be declared.

 You actually already know the syntax to do that.
-A class definition just enables a unique instance of the `class` resource type, so you can declare it like any other resource:
+A class definition just enables a unique instance of the `class` resource type; once it's defined, you can declare it like any other resource:

 {% highlight ruby %}
     # ntp-class1.pp